 - Patrons are asked to not save spots

 Service animals are permitted throughout the venue.
 However, this does not include emotional support animals, therapy animals, or companion animals.
-Pets are not allowed and will be turned away.
-Only legitimate service animals that are properly trained and under the proper care of their owners will be provided with the appropriate credentials and allowed within the event footprint.
+Any animal whose task is to provide protection, emotional support, well-being, comfort, or companionship is not considered a service animal and will not be allowed into the venue.
+Only legitimate service animals that are individually trained and under the proper care of their owners will be provided with the appropriate credentials and allowed within the event footprint.
+Due to large-scale service animal fraud, and for the protection of all festival patrons, service animals must be screened and registered by the ADA team immediately upon entry to the site.

 The following guidelines must be followed: